NuGet/docs.microsoft.com-nuget/docs/create-packages/native-files-in-net-packages.md

 When the app is published for a specific [Runtime Identifier (RID)](/dotnet/core/rid-catalog), then NuGet package assets for that RID will be copied into the output directory.
 When the app is published without a specific RID, all RID specific content will be published in subdirectories, and a `{project}.deps.json` file is created that the .NET runtime loads to determine which directory to use as a probing path.

-Also, be aware that .NET 8 introduces [breaking changes regarding how it determines compatible RIDs from the `.deps.json` file](/dotnet/core/compatibility/deployment/8.0/rid-asset-list).
+Also, be aware that .NET 8 introduces breaking changes regarding [how it determines compatible RIDs from the `.deps.json` file](/dotnet/core/compatibility/deployment/8.0/rid-asset-list) and [which RIDs are recognized by the SDK](/dotnet/core/compatibility/sdk/8.0/rid-graph).

 ## Understanding NuGet package asset selection